InaBraun01/LVentiView/README.md

 1. Download the installer.
 2. Run the installer and follow the on-screen instructions.
 3. Once installed, open **LVentiView** from the Start Menu or Desktop shortcut.

+---
-Alternatively, you can clone the repository, set up the [Python environment](#python-environment), and launch the GUI from the terminal.
+Alternatively, you can clone the repository, set up the [Python Environment](#python-environment), and launch the GUI from the terminal.
 To do this, first activate the Python environment, then run:

 ```bash
   python LVentiView.py